kylejvh/MovieCards/README.md

 ## Features

-View upcoming movies that are not currently released, movies that are currently popular, or search for your own.
+Browse movies by popularity, release date, or search.

-Add movies to your favorites list for quick access.
+Save movies to a persistent favorites list for quick access any time.

-View detailed movie information like runtimes, ratings, release dates, cast/crew data, and trailers.
+View detailed movie information like runtimes, ratings, images, cast/crew data, and trailers.

 ---